-Here at Divine Dermatology, we have a team of highly-skilled and highly-experienced dermatology professionals headed by Dr. Carol Sims-Robertson to treat a wide range of issues of the skin, hair or nails.
+Here at Divine Dermatology, we have a team of highly-skilled and highly-experienced medical professionals headed by Dr. Carol Sims-Robertson specializing in the diagnosis and treatment of a wide range of issues of the skin, hair or nails.

 As people age, unsightly blemishes – commonly called age spots – can appear on the face and on the back of the hands.
 The spots – also called lentigines, lentigos or liver spots – are sharply defined, rounded, brown or black, flat patches of skin.